Registering on and logging in to SAP Business Network: A guide for businesses

 • If you select yes to 6.5, you will see 6.6 appear where you can select which Modern Treaty applies from a drop-down list; you can also choose “other” if the Treaty is not listed

-• proof of registration in the Indigenous Business Registry
+• proof of registration in the IBD

 • an identity document that confirms you are registered as a Status Indian under the Indian Act

-• confirmation of Indigenous ancestry (status card)
+• confirmation of Indigenous ancestry (Status Card)

 Go to question 7 – Voluntary Under-Represented Groups Self-Identification.
 This question asks if you wish to voluntarily self-identify as a Canadian business owner or leader who is a member of one or more equity-deserving groups.
 If you belong to a diverse population group and would like to participate in social procurement initiatives, providing your personal information, such as gender identity and racial or cultural origin, could help you qualify.

 Select “yes” or “no” from the drop-down menu under 7.1 to indicate if you want to self-identify.
-If you select “no,” skip to Step 11 below.
+If you select “no,” skip to Step 12 below.
 If you select “yes,” you will be asked to answer the following additional parts:

 If none of the available options apply or you do not wish to respond to any part of question 7, you can leave it blank.
 Responding to these questions is optional.
 PSPC collects and uses the information for administrative and statistical purposes only, as well as to make informed decisions on program initiatives.

-Finally, respond to the following two parts of question 8 – Environment Considerations:
+Respond to the following two parts of question 8 – Environment Considerations:

 • In 8.1, select an answer from the drop-down menu to indicate whether your business is measuring greenhouse gas emissions using a standard such as ISO 14064